Latest cryptocurrency news as Bitcoin soars amid rumours of being accepted by Amazon

-After the world’s largest and most popular cryptocurrency received a welcome boost last week, as investors faith in Bitcoin was restored by the coin’s recovery from recent dips below $30,000 in value, the coin saw an even greater spike this morning (July 26).
+After the world’s largest and most popular cryptocurrency received a welcome boost last week, as investors faith in Bitcoin was restored by the coin’s recovery from recent dips below $30,000 in value, the coin saw an even greater spike on Monday July 26.

-Fears that Bitcoin was in a bear market seem to have now been soothed, as the news of Bitcoin’s potential acceptance by Amazon sent prices skyrocketing today for the crypto market across the board.
+Fears that Bitcoin was in a bear market seem to have now been soothed, as the reports alleging Bitcoin’s potential acceptance by Amazon sent prices skyrocketing for the crypto market across the board.

 This also comes after the coin was buoyed by tech guru Elon Musk during his appearance at major Bitcoin conference and project launch, The B Word.